Adjust at GDC 2021: Gaming is the next big thing on CTV

 Ad-spend for Connected TV (CTV) in 2020 was US$8.11 billion, in 2021 this figure is expected to rise to $11.36 billion and to $18.29 billion by the end of 2024 - more than double the 2020 spend.
 At this year’s Game Developers Conference (GDC) we discussed CTV's recent surge and why gaming could be an important player in the emergence of this new media landscape.
 With the number of households in the U.S. using CTV growing as more people cancel their cable subscriptions, it’s predicted that by 2025 households watching television exclusively via the internet will become the majority.

-Lead Product Strategist at Adjust, Gijsbert Pols looks at how CTV has transformed the way in which we consume media and how it can blur the lines between video and gaming content providing exciting new creative possibilities.
+Director of Connected TV and New Channels at Adjust, Gijsbert Pols looks at how CTV has transformed the way in which we consume media and how it can blur the lines between video and gaming content providing exciting new creative possibilities.

 Explaining the CTV ecosystem